gabrielapal/105-coding_resources/README.md

 Skillcrush git practice: branching a shared repo.

-Cloned a remote repo from Github and created a topic branch for a new About Me page.
+Cloned a remote repo and created a topic branch for a new About Me page.

 Created a new link on homepage and pushed topic branch to the remote repo.